A New Modified Newton-Type Iteration Method for Solving Generalized Absolute Value Equations: Introduction

-Clearly, if $B$ is nonsingular, then the GAVE \eqref{1.1} can be equivalently reformulated as the AVE \eqref{1.2}.
-Because of the nonlinear property of $|x|$, the GAVE \eqref{1.1} can be considered as the following nonlinear system
+If $B$ is a nonsingular matrix, the GAVE \eqref{1.1} can be equivalently reformulated as the AVE \eqref{1.2}.
+Due to the nonlinear property of $|x|$, the GAVE \eqref{1.1} is considered as the following nonlinear system

-The GAVE has arisen in many areas of scientific computing and engineering applications since it was first introduced by Rohn \cite{AVE1}.
-One of important research background is the following linear complementarity problem (LCP) \cite{LCP}: for finding a pair of real vectors $z, \omega \in \mathbb{R}^{n}$ such that
+The GAVEs have arisen in various scientific computing fields and engineering applications since they were first introduced by Rohn \cite{AVE1}.
+One of important research background is the following linear complementarity problem (LCP) \cite{LCP}: to derive two real vectors $z, \omega \in \mathbb{R}^{n}$ such that

 where $M\in \mathbb{R}^{n\times n}$ and $q\in \mathbb{R}^{n}$ are given.
 From \cite{AVE4,AVE5,AVE6}, the LCP($q$, $M$) \eqref{1.4} can be formulated as the following GAVE:

 with